Vilnius University: The Old Vilnius University Era

 After the Partitions of Polish–Lithuanian Commonwealth, Vilnius was annexed by the Russian Empire.
 However, the Commission of National Education retained control over the academy until 1803, when Tsar Alexander I of Russia accepted the new statute and renamed it The Imperial University of Vilna (Императорскій Виленскій Университетъ).
 The institution was granted the rights to the administration of all education facilities in the former Grand Duchy of Lithuania.
 Among the notable personae were the curator (governor) Adam Jerzy Czartoryski and rector Jan Śniadecki.

-The university flourished.
-It used Polish as the instructional language, although Russian was added to the curriculum.
+The university used Polish as the instructional language, although Russian was added to the curriculum.
 It became known for its studies of Belarusian and Lithuanian culture.
 By 1823, it was one of the largest in Europe; the student population exceeded that of the Oxford University.
 A number of students, among them poet Adam Mickiewicz, were arrested in 1823 for conspiracy against the tsar (membership in Filomaci).
-In 1832, after the November Uprising, the university was closed by Tsar Nicholas I of Russia.
+During the 1831 uprising, many University students joined the rebels.
+In response, Tsar Nicholas I closed the University on 1 May 1832.

 Two of the faculties were turned into separate schools: the Medical and Surgical Academy (Akademia Medyko-Chirurgiczna) and the Roman Catholic Academy (Rzymsko-Katolicka Akademia Duchowna).
 But soon they were closed as well with Medical and Surgical Academy transformed into Medical faculty of University of Kyiv (now Bogomolets National Medical University), and latter one being transformed into Saint Petersburg Roman Catholic Theological Academy (after the October Revolution of 1917 moved to Poland where it became Catholic University of Lublin).
 The repression that followed the failed uprising included banning the Polish and Lithuanian languages; all education in those languages was halted.
+The first attempts to reestablish scientific institution in Vilnius were made after the 1905 revolution; on 22 October 1906 the Society of Friends of Science in Wilno (TPN) was created by the Polish intelligentsia.
+After the outbreak of World War I and the German occupation of the city TPN made an attempt to recreate a university with a creation of so-called Higher Scientific Courses.
+Unfortunately both TPN and the Courses were soon closed by German officials.